aaronwht/aspnet-mvc/README.md

-# ASP.NET MVC App which connects to a database and pulls content.
+# Basic ASP.NET MVC App

-Demonstrates various ways to conduct OR/M operations between C# objects and the reader object.
+Demonstrates various ways to conduct ORM (OR/M) operations between C# objects and a reader.

+## NOT PRODUCTION WORTHY - FOR EDUCATIONAL PURPOSES ONLY